Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: Introduction

-Concretely, we are interested in three well-known $f$-divergences: the KL-divergence $\KL$, the squared Hellinger distance $\dH^2$, and the total variation distance $\dTV$ where the function $f(x)$ is chosen to be $x\log x$, $\frac{1}{2}(\sqrt{x}-1)^2$, and $\frac{1}{2}|x-1|$ respectively.
-For any random variables $X,Y$ with joint distribution $P_{X,Y}$, the mutual information is defined as
+Concretely, we make use of three well-known $f$-divergences: the KL-divergence $\KL$, the squared Hellinger distance $\dH^2$, and the total variation distance $\dTV$, for which the function $f(x)$ is chosen to be $x\log x$, $\frac{1}{2}(\sqrt{x}-1)^2$, and $\frac{1}{2}|x-1|$ respectively.
+For a pair of random variables $(X,Y)$ with joint distribution $P_{X,Y}$, the mutual information is defined as \loose

-where $P_{Y|X}$ is the conditional distribution of $Y|X$ and $P_Y$ is the marginal distribution of $Y$.
+where $P_{Y|X}$ is the conditional distribution of $Y|X$ and $P_Y$ is the marginal distribution of $Y$. }